smorad/um_cisc_7404/06_value.typ

 But our goal was to find a policy, so how does value help? #pause

-There is a special connection between an optimal policy and the value function #pause
+Special connection between an optimal policy and the value function #pause

 We can use the value function to find an optimal policy